nixworks/public/news/2013/12/19/phone-hacking-scandal-a-prosecutor-alleges-in-a-london-court-that-the-duke-and-duchess-of-cambridge-s-phones-were-hacked-by-the-now-defunc.md

 ### [2013-12-19](/news/2013/12/19/index.md)

-# Phone hacking scandal:.
-A prosecutor alleges in a London court that the Duke and Duchess of Cambridge's phones were hacked by the now-defunct "News of the World".
+# Phone hacking scandal:: A prosecutor alleges in a London court that the Duke and Duchess of Cambridge's phones were hacked by the now-defunct "News of the World".